ilan-anodot/anodotcost_api_docs_slate/source/includes/-Topology.md

 <aside class="notice">
-Please note</br>
 The PUT call can succeed even if some entities fail on validation.
 </aside>

 **Request Arguments**

 Argument | Description
 ---------| -----------
-type | The Entity type, taken from a predefined list:
-“REGION”, “SITE”, “NODE”, “CARD”, “INTERFACE”, “CELL”, “LINK”, “SERVICE”, “APPLICATION”, “LOGICALEGROUP". [**required**] rollupId | rollupId retrieved from the load start API. [**required**] timestamp | Date and time. [*Optional*] bulkSerNumber | The topology load is divided into bulks, with each bulk stamped with a serial number. [*Optional*]
+type | The Entity type, taken from a predefined list: “REGION”, “SITE”, “NODE”, “CARD”, “INTERFACE”, “CELL”, “LINK”, “SERVICE”, “APPLICATION”, “LOGICALEGROUP". [**required**] rollupId | rollupId retrieved from the load start API. [**required**] timestamp | Date and time. [*Optional*] bulkSerNumber | The topology load is divided into bulks, with each bulk stamped with a serial number. [*Optional*]